Plagiocephaly Cranial Bands in Phoenix

 Cranial bands – also referred to as cranial orthotics or cranial helmets – support the development of a normal head and jaw shape in children.
 The helmets are specially fitted to prevent any pain or discomfort to the child, and most children feel comfortable wearing the band immediately.

-The most common cause for helmet use nowadays is positional plagiocephaly – a flat spot on top of the head resulting from a baby spending too much time on their back.
+The most common cause of helmet use nowadays is positional plagiocephaly – a flat spot on top of the head resulting from a baby spending too much time on their back.
 It won’t inhibit or damage a baby’s development, but if it doesn’t resolve itself and goes untreated, the child’s head will become permanently deformed.

 Cranial remolding helmets usually have a hard exterior covering with a foam coating.
 Gentle, consistent pressure is applied to control a head’s natural growth, preventing the overgrowth of more prominent spots and permitting the proper development of flatter areas of the skull.